Alternative Ministerial Education program is now the Great Rivers Region Professional Development Academy (‘The Academy’) effective 2025.

 Electives

 Two (2) courses are required relating to preparation for your specific ministry.
 These could be on such topics as Worship, Evangelism, Discipleship Training, Biblical Studies or Church Growth.
 These may be accredited courses from colleges or seminaries, or may be “customized” courses tied in with conferences at Green Lake or other approved training.
-These should be pre-approved by the AME Dean.
+These should be pre-approved by The Academy Dean.

-1. Enrollment in the AME begins with a conversation between the church, the candidate and the Area Minister.
+1. Enrollment in the program begins with a conversation between the church, the candidate and the Area Assistant Minister.

 2. The church must endorse the candidate for admission to the program.
 The church will consider evidence for a call to ministry, the journey of faith, Christian character, leadership experience, and understand why ministerial training is being sought.